outtalent-team/culture/investors.md

 # What are we looking for in our investors?

 ## Skills & Values
-- intelligence - sharp, clear thinker, great analytical & critical thinking skills
+- intelligence - sharp, clear thinker, great analytical & critical thinking skills, great at quickly differentiating signal from the noise
 - integrity, honesty, sincerity, politely providing direct difficult feedback
 - loves humans in general, high empathy and kindness
 - doesn't take life too seriously, has a sense of humor